MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/4_add-additional-profile-fields-for-user-information.md

 ---
 title: Customize profile information for the learners on the platform
 original-url: https://docs.microsoftcommunitytraining.com/docs/add-additional-profile-fields-for-user-information
+author: nikotha
+ms.author: nikotha
+description: By default, learners will be asked for their first name, last name and profile photo on sign up.
+As an organization, you can capture additional information at the time of login and display privacy terms and conditions for the learners. ms.prod: azure ms.service: azure
 ---

 # Customize profile information for the learners on the platform